automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Hongshanosaurus.md

 # Hongshanosaurus
-## Description: This early ceratopsian is known by two skulls.
+## This early ceratopsian is known by two skulls.